Brown Tips on Air Plants

 Symptoms

-- dry, brown tips at the ends of leaves
+- dry, brown tips concentrated at the very ends of the leaves

-- browning that spreads down the leaf if untreated
+- browning that spreads down toward the leaf base if left untreated

-- leaves that also feel lighter or more brittle than usual
+- leaves that also feel lighter or more brittle overall than usual

 Causes

-Misting is a common but often insufficient hydration method for most Tillandsia species long-term; without the deeper soak this plant actually needs, the trichomes on the leaf surface can't absorb enough water to keep the whole leaf hydrated, and the tips, farthest from the leaf base, show drought stress first.
+Misting is a common but often insufficient hydration method for most Tillandsia species long-term; without the deeper soak this plant actually needs, the trichomes on the leaf surface can't absorb enough water to keep the whole leaf hydrated, and the tips, farthest from the leaf base, show drought stress first as the earliest visible casualty of that shortfall.

 The leaf tip being the last point to receive water and the first to run short

-Water absorbed through the trichomes travels from the leaf base outward, so during any stretch of underwatering the tip — furthest from the point of uptake — is the first tissue to be cut off and the first to die back, which is why brown tips typically appear well before the rest of the leaf shows any visible stress.
+Water absorbed through the trichomes travels from the leaf base outward, so during any stretch of underwatering the tip, furthest from the point of uptake, is the first tissue to be cut off and the first to die back, which is why brown tips typically appear well before the rest of the leaf shows any visible stress at all.

 Low humidity combined with warm, dry indoor air

-The tip is already the tissue furthest from the trichome network's uptake point, so anything that speeds up surface moisture loss — a forced-air heating vent, a drafty windowsill, a run of low-humidity winter days — pushes that already-marginal tissue into drought stress first, well before the rest of the leaf shows any change.
+The tip is already the tissue furthest from the trichome network's uptake point, so anything that speeds up surface moisture loss, whether a forced-air heating vent, a drafty windowsill, or a run of low-humidity winter days, pushes that already-marginal tissue into drought stress first, well before the rest of the leaf shows any change.

 How to Fix It